Okaloosa County Assault And Battery Attorney

 Many people do not know or understand the difference between assault and battery.
 Assault is a threat to do harm, while battery causes physical harm.
 If you threaten to hit someone you have committed assault.
 If you actually hit them, a battery has been committed.

-If you have been charged with assault or battery in Okaloosa County, call Flaherty Defense Firm right away at (850) 243-6097 to schedule a free consultation.
-Protect yourself and let us help keep a crime of violence off of your permanent criminal record.
+My name is Tim Flaherty.
+Since 2001, I have been defending clients accused of assault or battery in Okaloosa County.
+If you have been charged with assault or battery, call me at (850) 243-6097 to schedule a free consultation.
+Protect yourself and let an experienced local criminal lawyer fight to keep a conviction from going on your permanent criminal record.

 Overview of Assault and Battery in Okaloosa County

-Battery and Assault are both misdemeanor offenses punishable by 60 days-1 year in jail and a fine that ranges from $500-1000.
-A conviction for either charge will also result in a 3-year revocation of your ability to possess or own a firearm, pursuant to the Lautenberg Amendment under Federal law.
+Battery and Assault are both misdemeanor offenses punishable by 60 days-1 year in jail and a $500-$1000.00 fine.
+A conviction for either charge will also result in a 3 year revocation of your ability to possess or own a firearm, pursuant to the Lautenberg Amendment under Federal law.

-Depending on the circumstances, battery and assault charges can also be enhanced to a felony.
+Depending on the circumstances, battery and assault charges can also be filed as a felony.
 Common examples include Aggravated Battery, Aggravated Assault with a Deadly Weapon, and Battery on Law Enforcement.

 There are many different variations of assault and battery, but the following lists the most common charges we regularly defend in Okaloosa County: